Sex Box (American TV series)

 Sex Box is an American television show that aired on WE tv from February to April 2015.
-The show is a remake of the British series by the same name and was hosted by Fran Walfish, a relationship therapist, and also starred sex therapist Dr. Chris Donaghue, Florida pastor Dr. Yvonne Capehart, and comedian Danielle Stewart, who provided backstage commentary.
+The show is a remake of the British series by the same name and was hosted by Fran Walfish, a relationship therapist, and also starred sex therapist Dr. Chris Donaghue, and comedian Danielle Stewart, who provided backstage commentary.
 WE tv cancelled the series in April 2015 due to poor ratings and only five of the first season's nine episodes were aired.
 WE tv has expressed interest in bringing the show back in a reformatted version.

 Synopsis

 Several couples are brought into the studio, some of whom are experiencing relationship problems.
 The couple will enter a sound-proofed box on the stage, where they will have sexual intercourse.
 During this time the show's hosts will comment on sex, the couple, and the chances that the couple's relationship will survive.
 After a certain amount of time the couple exits the box and rejoins the hosts on stage, where they answer questions about themselves and their sex life, based on the theory that the couple will be more likely to be more open and honest in their answers after having intercourse.